 - Linux or cross-platform must create a cross-platform binary.

 You can create a framework-dependent application or a self-contained one.

 If you choose self-contained, you must:

 - know which specific platform(s) you will be targeting;

 - make sure you know your runtime identifier (RID) and runtime package store;

 Whether you choose this option or not, this is the last step.

-Just because these new deployment methods aren’t useful to CI/CD organizations doesn’t mean .NET 5+ is too.
-Microsoft has made it clear that .NET 5+ is the only path forward for .NET development.
+Just because the new deployment methods aren’t useful to CI/CD organizations doesn’t mean .NET5+ is too.
+Microsoft has made it clear that .NET5+ is the only path forward for .NET development.

-Learn more about the challenges of migrating and contribute your questions and advice to our free .NET 5 guide.
+Learn more about the challenges of migrating and contribute your questions and advice to our free .NET 8 Migration guide.